Safe in Hell

-Safe in Hell is a 1931 American pre-Code thriller film directed by William A. Wellman and starring Dorothy Mackaill and Donald Cook, with featured performances by Morgan Wallace, Ralf Harolde, Nina Mae McKinney, Clarence Muse, and Noble Johnson.
+Safe in Hell is a 1931 American pre-Code drama film directed by William A. Wellman and starring Dorothy Mackaill and Donald Cook, with featured performances by Morgan Wallace, Ralf Harolde, Nina Mae McKinney, Clarence Muse, and Noble Johnson.
 The screenplay by Joseph Jackson and Maude Fulton is based on a play by Houston Branch.

 Plot

-Gilda Karlson (Dorothy Mackaill) is a New Orleans prostitute.
-She is accused of murdering Piet Van Saal (Ralf Harolde), the man responsible for ending her former job as a secretary and leading her into prostitution.
-Her old boyfriend, sailor Carl Erickson (Donald Cook), smuggles her to safety to Tortuga, an island in the Caribbean from which she cannot be extradited.
+Gilda Karlson is a prostitute in New Orleans, accused of murdering Piet Van Saal, the man responsible for ending her former job as a secretary and leading her into prostitution.
+Her old boyfriend, sailor Carl Erickson, smuggles her to safety to Tortuga, an island in the Caribbean Sea from which she cannot be extradited.
 On the island, Gilda and Carl get "married" without a clergyman to officiate, and she swears to be faithful to him.
-After Carl leaves on his ship, Gilda finds herself to be the only white woman in a hotel full of international criminals, all of whom try to seduce her.
-Especially persistent is Mr. Bruno (Morgan Wallace), who describes himself as "the jailer and executioner of this island".
-He arranges to intercept letters Carl sends to her and steals the support money he includes.
+After Carl leaves on his ship, Gilda discovers she is the only white woman in a hotel full of international criminals, all of whom try to seduce her.
+Especially persistent is Mr. Bruno, who describes himself as "the jailer and executioner of this island".
+He intercepts letters Carl sends to her and steals the support money he includes.
 Bruno's intention is to make Gilda think Carl has abandoned her, hoping she will seek his assistance once she becomes desperate for cash.

 Later, Gilda is astonished and relieved when Van Saal suddenly arrives on the island.
-It turns out that he had not been killed by her.
-He instead had feigned his death and enlisted his wife to collect on his $50,000 life-insurance policy.
-Once he had gotten the money, Van Saal abandoned his wife and then fled after she "squealed" to the authorities about his fraud.
+He explains that he had faked his death and enlisted his wife to collect on his $50,000 life-insurance policy.
+After receiving the money, Van Saal abandoned his wife, who then revealed his fraud to the authorities—forcing him to flee the country.
 Bruno, now pretending to be concerned for Gilda's safety, gives her a pistol to protect herself.
 When Van Saal comes to her room and attempts to rape her, Gilda shoots and kills him.
 She is tried for murder and seems destined for acquittal by a sympathetic jury.
 While awaiting the official verdict, Bruno tells her that even if she is found innocent, he will arrest her for possessing the "deadly weapon" he had given to her.
-The sentence will be at least six months in his prison camp, where he will provide her with very comfortable living conditions, although she will be expected to give him sexual favors in return.
-To foil Bruno's trap, Gilda rushes back to the judge and gives a false confession of killing Van Saal "in cold blood", preferring to be executed rather than break her vow to Carl.
-The film ends with Gilda, followed by two policemen and Bruno, slowly walking to the gallows.
+The sentence will be at least six months in his prison camp, where he will provide her with very comfortable living conditions in return for sexual favors.

+Gilda rushes back to the judge and falsely confesses to killing Van Saal "in cold blood", preferring to be executed rather than break her vow to Carl.
+As Gilda awaits her execution, she is surprised by Carl's return.
+He happily tells her about his new job and begins making plans for their life together back in New Orleans.
+Rather than telling him the truth about her circumstances, Gilda tearfully bids him goodbye and leaves him with the impression that she will join him soon.
+After he departs, Gilda, followed by two policemen and Bruno, slowly walks to the gallows.